K.S.A. Chapter 60 Article 31a

 60-31a01.
 Citation and Construction of Act

 History: L. 2002, ch.
-141, New Section One (SB 474); July 1.
+141, New Section One; L. 2017, ch.
+66, § 3; L. 2018, ch.
+110, § 4; July 1.

 60-31a02.
 Definitions

-(a) "Stalking' means an intentional harassment of another person that places the other person in reasonable fear for that person’s safety.
+(d) "Stalking" means an intentional harassment of another person that places the other person in reasonable fear for that person’s safety.

-(c) "Course of conduct" means conduct consisting of two or more separate acts over a period of time, however short, evidencing a continuity of purpose which would cause a reasonable person to suffer substantial emotional distress.
+(2) "Course of conduct" means conduct consisting of two or more separate acts over a period of time, however short, evidencing a continuity of purpose which would cause a reasonable person to suffer substantial emotional distress.
 Constitutionally protected activity is not included within the meaning of "course of conduct."

 60-31a03.
 Jurisdiction

 History: L. 2002, ch.
-141, New Section Three (SB 474); July 1.
+141, New Section Three; L. 2017, ch.
+66, § 5; L. 2018, ch.
+110, § 6; July 1.

 60-31a04.
 Commencement of Proceedings; Persons Seeking Relief on Behalf of Minor; Forms; No Docket Fee; Confidentiality Exceptions

-(1) The name of the stalking victim;
+(1) The name of the stalking victim, sexual assault victim or human trafficking victim;

 (2) the name of the defendant;

-(c) The clerk of the court shall supply the forms for the petition and orders, which shall be prescribed by the judicial council.
+(d) The clerk of the court shall supply the forms for the petition and orders, which shall be prescribed by the judicial council.

-(e) The victim’s address and telephone number shall not be disclosed to the defendant or to the public, but only to authorized court or law enforcement personnel and to the commission on judicial performance in the discharge of the commission’s duties pursuant to article 32 of chapter 20 of the Kansas Statutes Annotated, and amendments thereto.
+(f) The victim’s address and telephone number shall not be disclosed to the defendant or to the public, but only to authorized court or law enforcement personnel and to the commission on judicial performance in the discharge of the commission’s duties pursuant to article 32 of chapter 20 of the Kansas Statutes Annotated, and amendments thereto.

 History: L. 2002, ch.
 141, L. 2008, ch.
-145, § 12; May 22.
+145, § 12; L. 2012, ch.
+138, § 6; L. 2017, ch.
+66, § 6; L. 2018, ch.
+110, § 7; July 1.

 60-31a05.
 Hearing; Temporary Orders Pending Hearing

-and the defendant shall have an opportunity to present evidence on the defendant’s behalf.
+(a) Within 21 days of the filing of a petition under the protection from stalking, sexual assault or human trafficking act a hearing shall be held at which the plaintiff must prove the allegation of stalking, sexual assault or human trafficking by a preponderance of the evidence and the defendant shall have an opportunity to present evidence on the defendant’s behalf.
 Upon the filing of the petition, the court shall set the case for hearing.
 At the hearing, the court shall advise the parties of the right to be represented by counsel.

 (c) If a hearing under subsection (a) is continued, the court may make or extend such temporary orders under subsection (b) as it deems necessary.

 History: L. 2002, ch.
-141, New Section Five (SB 474); July 1.
+141, New Section Five; L. 2017, ch.
+66, § 7; L. 2018, ch.
+110, § 8; July 1.

 60-31a06.
 Orders; Time Periods; Amendments; Costs

-(4) Any other order deemed necessary by the court to carry out the provisions of this act.
+(6) Any other order deemed necessary by the court to carry out the provisions of this act.

-(c) The court may amend its order at any time upon motion filed by either party.
+(e) The court may amend its order at any time upon motion filed by either party.

-(e) A no contact or restraining provision in a protective order issued pursuant to this section shall not be construed to prevent:
+(g) A no contact or restraining provision in a protective order issued pursuant to this section shall not be construed to prevent:

 (1) Contact between the attorneys representing the parties;